Retinal Disease: Age-Related Macular Degeneration

 Age-related Macular Degeneration (AMD) is the leading cause of vision loss in the USA, affecting 1 in 5 people over age 75.
 This condition begins when abnormal deposits called ‘drusen’ build up under the retinal pigment epithelium (RPE), a cell layer in the retina that is important for normal vision.
 Drusen are most noticeable in the macular region of the retina, which is responsible for high acuity and color vision.
 The RPE cells become dysfunctional and die, which weakens the overlying retina and impairs vision.
 Patients with AMD may lose the ability to read, recognize faces, watch TV, or do many tasks important for independent living.

 New RPE cells can be made from stem cells and then injected under the retina to replace damaged RPE cells.
 This stem cell-based replacement therapy restores vision in animal models of AMD.

 At NSCI we have discovered a unique adult human RPE stem cell (RPESC) that is present in the eye.
 With funding from the NYS stem cell program NYSTEM and from the National Eye Institute (NEI) we have advanced this cell to a successful IND application to the FDA in June 2020.
-Our planned Phase i/IIa clinical trial will start in 2021 supported by LUXA Biotech.
+Our planned Phase I/IIa clinical trial began in 2022 supported by LUXA Biotech.
 This trial will test RPESC-derived RPE cells to see if they are safe as a cell replacement therapy for AMD.